 One aspect we'd like to see improved, too, is the speaker array.
 As you'd guess from looking at the laptop, the sounds comes out of the patterned grilles to the left and right of the keyboard.

 They're Bang & Olufsen speakers, and go reasonably loud.
 However, they don't have the extra mid-range or bass mileage of a genuinely decent laptop speaker - again, the result of a super-slim build.
 You'll occasionally hear some mid-range distortion at max volume too.
 You may get a hi-fi name, but you don't really get hi-fi sound.

 Quality, quality, quality with a side order of shiny gold hot pants is the HP Spectre 13's way.
-Whereas other recent HP laptops have made a great impression with their price, this one wants to make its pure presence the appeal.
+Whereas other recent HP laptops have made a great impression with their price, this one wants to make its design presence the appeal.

 It works, particularly as the build quality, screen colour and contrast, keyboard and trackpad are all sound.
 The use of a punchy Intel Core i7 CPU is great in power terms, but it does mean the Spectre 13 is both noisier and less long-lasting than you might hope for.